nuxeo/nuxeo-drive/nuxeo-drive-client/alembic/README.md

     def downgrade():
-        raise ValueError("Column drop is not available in SQLite, can't downgrade")
+        raise NotImplementedError("Column drop is not available in SQLite, can't downgrade")

 ## That's it, we're done!